nod3zer0/subfit/README.md

 [(-a | --archive_command) <archive_command>] [(-c | --check --check_folder <path_to_check_folder)]
 ```

-Arguments are described in configuration section.
-Command line value have precedence over configuration values.
+Arguments are described in the configuration section.
+Command line values have precedence over configuration values.
+Required arguments need to be specified either in command line or in the config file.

 ### With config file

-Running in same folder as config file:
+Running in the same folder as the config file:

 ```bash
 submit
 ```

-Running with config file in different folder:
+Running with the config file in a different folder:

 ```bash
 subfit --config <path_to_config_file>